MetaMask/metamask-docs/wallet/tutorials/react-dapp-local-state.md

 The changes here are minimal because you only need to update or duplicate existing functionality and add a few utility functions.

 Your dapp now displays `account`, `balance`, and `chainId`.
 The `chainId` is represented in both hex and decimal formats.
-The values on your display will reflect your Metamask wallet contents and may not be the same as you see below.
+The values on your display reflect your MetaMask wallet contents and may not be the same as in the following example.

 ![MetaMask address, balance, and chain](../assets/tutorials/react-dapp/pt1-07.png)